 Keeping you safe is our most important responsibility.
-Please help us by wearing your Student ID card and lanyard at all times.
+Please help us by always wearing your Student ID card and lanyard.
 You must show your ID card to University staff when asked.

-You will need to setup your UWL Student ID card in order to print.
-This can be done at unique.uwl.ac.uk.
+Your UWL Student ID card is set up for printing on campus.
 If you lose your ID card, visit student services for instruction on how to get a replacement.
 Alternatively, you can contact us by e-mail at idcardservices@uwl.ac.uk. or by phone on 020 8231 2070.